okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/index.md

 ---
-title: Build Custom Sign-in UI
+title: Build custom sign-in UI for your mobile app
-excerpt: Create customized sign-in UI hosted in your application.
+excerpt: Learn how to build custom sign-in UI in your mobile app.
 layout: Guides
 sections:
  - before-you-begin